Statute of Limitations

 The purpose of the statute of limitations is to ensure that students earn degrees which represent mastery of current knowledge in the field and reflect the intense commitment to scholarship and practice necessary for advanced study in one's chosen discipline.

-The request is then forwarded by the Program Director to the Advisory Committee and Department Chair who forward their recommendation to the Dean for review and decision.
-The student will be notified of the decision by the Program Director.
-An appeal for denial of the request for extension may be submitted directly to the school's academic Dean whose review and decision are final.
+Requests for an extension to the statute of limitations must be submitted by the graduate student to his/her advisor who then forwards the request with his/her recommendation to the program chair for its review and decision.
+The program chair's decision is then forwarded to the program faculty for review.
+The student will be notified of the decision by the department chair.
+An appeal for denial of the request for extension may be submitted to the Associate Dean for Graduate Studies and Research whose procedural review and decision are final.

 The complete details of the process for requesting a Leave of Absence or Extension may be found in the School of Education Policy and Procedure Manual.